adamjedwards/llangollen-rd-barbershop/README.md

 The site will contain a booking form, a list of services that the barbershop will provide along with a pricelist. a portfolio of images from the barbers clients and a page that introduces each of the members of staff.

+The site will have a minimalist style with neutral colour scheme, I used http://colormind.io/bootstrap/ to chose my color scheme.

 ![multi device mockup](assets/readme-images/multi-device-mockup.png)

 Final Webpage design (https://adamjedwards.github.io/llangollen-rd-barbershop/)